 Kelly is a gifted horsewoman who empowers and supports Veterans, Service Members and their families with an open heart and open mind.
 She understands the importance of advocacy as she has walked alongside many wounded warriors and families on their healing journey.

-Pam Falkins is a lifelong horsewoman riding since the age of 8 and currently the owner of Renaissance Farm Center for the Equestrian Arts.
+Pam Falkins is a lifelong horsewoman riding since the age of 8 and is currently the owner of Renaissance Farm Center for the Equestrian Arts.
 Pam shares her passion and professional expertise with her students- teaching dressage and vaulting.
 Equestrian Vaulting is dance and gymnastics on the back of a moving horse (yup- gymnastics on a moving horse!) which helps with confidence, balance, and self-esteem.
 She is proud to have served in the Army for 6 years and has an incredible way to empower, motivate, and inspire.

 Sam shares her time and talent (and massive 2,200-pound horse) with EIP ground driving.
 As a farrier throughout New England, she keeps horses’ hooves healthy.
 Sam competes at local fairs in pulling and obstacle courses with her draft horses.
 When Sam is not working with EIP, shoeing or competing, she provides wagon rides and wedding carriage rides as well as working her family farm logging, haying fields and plowing with her horses.
 Her energy and enthusiasm are remarkable!